jsaintro/publicnotes/3dprinting/ARDUINO.md

 2. Select the model
 3. Tools/Board/Arduino/Genuino Mea or Mega 2560
 4. CPU should be Mego 2560
-4. Select the port (Should only have one in the dropdown)
+5. Select the port (Should only have one in the dropdown)
-5. Select Board Info (Should verify above settings)
+6. Select Board Info (Should verify above settings)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTk5MjI2NTIsMTMxMDg5NDgxOCw4MT
+eyJoaXN0b3J5IjpbLTc0MTg3MTcxMiwtMjExOTkyMjY1MiwxMz
-IxNzUzODNdfQ==
+EwODk0ODE4LDgxMjE3NTM4M119
 -->